morrownr/USB-WiFi/home/USB_WiFi_Chipsets.md

 -----

-[4] I have a copy of the driver but no adapter to test.
+[4] I have a copy of the out-of-driver but no adapter to test.
 Not much info available at this time.

 -----